Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

 - Backend Service Client
 - Standalone Patient App (Public Client)

+Note : In Inferno test tool you need to provide <APIM gateway URL>/smart as a base Url.

 ## 6. Add sample data and US Core resources

 To successfully run the Inferno ONC (g)(10) test suite, both the US Core FHIR package and applicable data need to be loaded.